digital-dev/WebMan/README.md

 # WebMan

-If you find this useful to you, please leave a :star:!
+If you find this useful to you, please leave a:star:!
 It really does help.

 ![WebMan](https://i.gyazo.com/321fdd0f478c767d5362cc07bd3d3103.png)